NXP/nxmw/demos/nx/tls_client/readme.md

-# OpenSSL Engine: TLS Client example
+# OpenSSL Engine/Provider: TLS Client example

-This section explains how to set-up a TLS link using the SSS OpenSSL Engine on the client side.
+This section explains how to set-up a TLS link using the SSS OpenSSL Engine or Provider on the client side.

 ## Summary